The Florida Bar

 Who Must Consent to the Adoption?

-Unless the consent is excused by the court, the proper written consent for adoption must be received from:
+Unless the consent is excused by the court, a proper written consent for adoption must be received from:

 1. The mother of the minor.